SWI-Prolog/swipl-devel/src/Unicode/README.md

 Then run

-	% swipl -s prolog_syntax_map.pl -g main,halt
+	% swipl prolog_syntax_map.pl

-We used the Unicode 6.0.0 files
+We used the Unicode 14.0.0 files